Looking for the best gaming headsets in 2018? We tested and reviewed all the highest rated gaming headsets on the market, here is the list.

 Click for Full Review

-The PX22 have all the signature Turtle Beach functionality, such as the in-depth audio editor.
+The PX22 has all the signature Turtle Beach functionality, such as the in-depth audio editor.
 You can mute, adjust volume, bass, treble, chat and gaming volume separately from the overall audio.
 This is what we love about Turtle Beach as a brand, the in-depth customization right at your fingertips.
 So if you are a fan of Turtle Beach headsets in general, then this is an excellent pick for you.

 The 50mm speakers are great, not flawless, but overall great.
 The sound is crisp and clear, but the lack of surround sound was a big disappointment for us.
 We feel that surround sound is an essential feature for many competitive games, especially fps games.
-However, games of this price class with a surround sound do tend not to be of great quality.
+However, headphones of this price class with a surround sound do tend not to be of great quality.